-- Apply grease to the O-rings on the oil pipes [A]. - Install the oil pipe plate [B] so that its guide portion fits the oil pipe as shown. - Apply a non-permanent locking agent to the oil pipe plate holt
+- Replace the O-rings with new one. - Apply grease to the O-rings on the oil pipes [A]. - Install the oil pipe plate [B] so that its guide portion fits the oil pipe as shown. - Apply a non-permanent locking agent to the oil pipe plate bolt.